Delhi: Late medieval period

-For the next three hundred years, Delhi was ruled by a succession of Turkic and an Afghan, Lodi dynasty.
+For the next three hundred years, Delhi was ruled by a succession of Turkic, Indian and an Afghan, Lodi dynasty.
 They built several forts and townships that are part of the seven cities of Delhi.
 Delhi was a major centre of Sufism during this period.
 The Mamluk Sultanate (Delhi) was overthrown in 1290 by Jalal ud din Firuz Khalji (1290–1320).
 Under the second Khalji ruler, Ala-ud-din Khalji, the Delhi sultanate extended its control south of the Narmada River in the Deccan.
 The Delhi sultanate reached its greatest extent during the reign of Muhammad bin Tughluq (1325–1351).
 In an attempt to bring the whole of the Deccan under control, he moved his capital to Daulatabad, Maharashtra in central India.
 However, by moving away from Delhi he lost control of the north and was forced to return to Delhi to restore order.
 The southern provinces then broke away.
 In the years following the reign of Firoz Shah Tughlaq (1351–1388), the Delhi Sultanate rapidly began to lose its hold over its northern provinces.
-Delhi was captured and sacked by Timur in 1398, who massacred 100,000 captive civilian.
+Delhi was captured and sacked by Timur in 1398, who massacred 100,000 captive civilians.
 Delhi's decline continued under the Sayyid dynasty (1414–1451), until the sultanate was reduced to Delhi and its hinterland.
-Under the Afghan Lodi dynasty (1451–1526), the Delhi sultanate recovered control of Punjab and the Gangetic plain to once again achieve domination over Northern India.
+Under the Afghan Lodi dynasty (1451–1526), the sultanate recovered control of Punjab and the Gangetic plain to once again achieve domination over Northern India.
 However, the recovery was short-lived and the sultanate was destroyed in 1526 by Babur, founder of the Mughal dynasty.